hshankar/claude-agents/README.md

-# Claude Code Command Templates
+# Claude Code Agent Templates

 A collection of specialized system prompts and command templates for Claude Code to enhance software development workflows.
+Read the documentation for agents at: https://docs.anthropic.com/en/docs/claude-code/sub-agents
+Copy the agents you would like into the ~/.claude/agents directory and access them by name to hand off tasks to them without losing current context.

 ## Overview